todbot/samd21-programming-notes/README.md

 Explorations into how to program SAMD21 chips like those in Trinket M0, Arduino Zero, etc.

-Eventual goal: Build a crystalless SAMD21-based board of my own creation and program it with both a [UF2 bootloader](https://github.com/Microsoft/uf2-samd21/) and my own program.
+Eventual goal: Build a crystalless SAMD21-based board and program it with a combined bin of a [UF2 bootloader](https://github.com/Microsoft/uf2-samd21/) and my own program.

 Steps to get there using existing SAMD21 board (e.g. Trinket M0, FemtoUSB):
 1. Reprogram bootloader using UF2
 2. Program chip with an Arduino sketches using uf2
-3. Talk to chip using JTAG programmer (JLink via commandline, no Atmel Studio)
+3. GDB to chip using JTAG programmer (JLink via commandline, no Atmel Studio)
 3. Reprogram bootloader with JTAG programmer (JLink via commandline, no Atmel Studio)
 4. Program chip with Arduino sketch using JTAG programmer